tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-page.md

 By whitelisting these addresses, you can ensure that requests and notifications from PayU are properly received.

-## Variables sent with the confirmation page
+## Parameters sent with the confirmation page

 <details>
 <summary>Variables in the confirmation page</summary>